gradle/speed-challenge/README.md

 ### Step 4

-Run a build with the standard:
+Run a build with the standard command:

 >gradle build